andres-lowrie/lang/docs/content/docs/functions/_index.md

 ### Function are first-class citizens

-Pass them anywhere
+Which means you can pass them like any other "value"

-As a variable
+As a parameter

 ```
 add = a b -> a + b